- Radoslav Paulen

 This talk gives an overview of methods and tools for bounding functions that can be represented by a directed acyclic graph (DAG), also known as factorable functions.
 These provide the building blocks of set-theoretic techniques discussed later in the workshop.
 A central question is how to parameterize an enclosure of the image set of a function.
 We introduce the formalism of affine set-parameterization, which encompasses interval box, ellipsoid, Taylor models, etc. as special cases and provides a common ground to analysis their complexity and convergence properties.
 We also briefly discuss existing set-arithmetic software.

-This talk is concerned with set-propagation through dynamic systems in the context of robust model predictive control–particularly tube-based model predictive control.
-The talk builds on the formalism presented on the second talk, i.e., continuous-time methods for reachability analysis of nonlinear control systems.
+The first part of this talk gives an overview of methods for propagating sets through dynamic systems described by ordinary differential equations–also called reachability analysis or set-valued integration.
+It focuses on continuous-time methods, i.e. methods that rely on a set of auxiliary differential equations that describe the evolution of outer approximations of the reachable sets.
+We pay particular attention to their theoretical and numerical properties such as convergence and asymptotic stability, as well as briefly discuss their implementation.
+The second part of the talk is concerned with set-propagation through dynamic systems in the context of robust model predictive control–particularly tube-based model predictive control.
+It builds on the formalism presented in the first part, i.e., continuous-time methods for reachability analysis of nonlinear control systems.
 Besides the tools for set-propagation, we explore the use of set arithmetics for constructing auxiliary optimal control problems whose receding horizon solution provides an MPC feedback law guaranteeing constraint satisfaction.